erngvq/Question-Generation-Project/README.md

 <h1>Setup</h1>

-1) Install Pytorch, Torchvision, transformers, tensorboard
-- `pip install pytorch torchvision transformers tensorboard`
+1) Install required packages by running `pip install pytorch torchvision transformers tensorboard`

 2) Download SciQ dataset: https://allenai.org/data/sciq and unzip it in the directory in which you unzipped this in a file titled `Sciq`